amartyahatua/LLM_Unlearning/README.md

 For questions or support, please:
 - Open an issue on GitHub
 - Email: amartyahatua@gmail.com
-- Join our discussion: [Discord/Slack link if available]

 ---

 **Disclaimer**: This tool is for research purposes.
 Please ensure compliance with applicable laws and regulations when using unlearning techniques on real-world data.